Mstarr85/burger/README.md

 ## Description

  * A restaurant app that lets user input the names of burgers they'd like to eat

+## Installation Instructions

+ * Clone repo to your pc

+ * Navigate to burger folder in Terminal or Command prompt

+ * Run "npm i"

+ * Install dependencies

+ * Copy and run Schema.sql and Seeds.sql files into database management system UI of your choice (MYSQL)

+ * Navigate to localhost:8080 in your browser

+ * Enjoy the burger time app

 ### Important